While formal education is not required to enter the occupation, some construction laborers take classes as part of an apprenticeship.

-Although formal education is not typically required, high school classes in mathematics, blueprint reading, welding, and other vocational subjects can be helpful.
+Although formal education is not typically required for most positions, helpers of electricians and helpers of pipelayers, plumbers, pipefitters, and steamfitters typically need a high school diploma.
+High school classes in mathematics, blueprint reading, welding, and other vocational subjects can be helpful.

-Construction laborers and helpers learn through OJT after being hired by a construction contractor.
-Workers typically gain experience by performing tasks under the guidance of experienced workers.
+Construction laborers and helpers typically learn through OJT after being hired by a construction contractor.
+Workers usually learn by performing tasks under the guidance of experienced workers.

-Although the majority of construction laborers and helpers learn by assisting experienced workers, some construction laborers opt for apprenticeship programs.
-Programs generally include 2 to 4 years of technical instruction and OJT.
-The Laborers' International Union of North America (LIUNA) requires a minimum of 4,000 hours of OJT, accompanied by 300 hours of related instruction in such areas as signaling, blueprint reading, using proper tools and equipment, and following health and safety procedures.
+Although the majority of construction laborers and helpers learn by assisting experienced workers, some construction laborers may opt for apprenticeship programs.
+These programs generally include 2 to 4 years of technical instruction and OJT.
+The Laborers' International Union of North America (LIUNA) requires a combination of OJT and related classroom instruction in such areas as signaling, blueprint reading, using proper tools and equipment, and following health and safety procedures.
 The remainder of the curriculum consists of specialized training in one of these eight areas: